adobe-type-tools/kernalytics-rf-ext/README.md

 ⚠️ WARNING: This extension works, but it’s work in progress.
 It may not do what you expect.
 Back up your data. ⚠️

-This plugin needs at least Glyphs 2.5-1120!
+The Glyphs plugin needs at least Glyphs 2.5-1120!

 <img src="kern-a-lytics-Glyphs.png" alt="kern-a-lytics screenshot"/>